c. 1700

 the Fardoil until that process was complete.
 He reneged on that proposal

-in his words, "burned" by the French claims, and the failed auction.
+in his words, "burned" by the French, their claims, and the failed auction.

 the situation, Peter said to wait one more year to see if he could sell it from